26 Types of Moths in Washington State

 The Bristly Cutworm Moth (Lacinipolia renigera) is common in wooded areas and grasslands in Washington State.

 It is light brown and can grow up to one and a half inches long.
-The moth has four light yellow stripes running along the length of its wings.
+The moth’s wings have four light yellow stripes running along them.

-These types of Moths in Washington State are most active at night and feed on flower nectar.
+These Moths in Washington State are most active at night and feed on flower nectar.
 They can also be seen flying around nightlights, attracted by the brightness.

 The Bristly Cutworm Moth is a generalist feeder that can eat several food sources.
 This includes vegetable matter such as leaves, flowers, fruits, and some seeds.